Care Co-ordination in the Community

 Aim: to ensure people living with dementia and their carers get the right health and social care, at the right time, and in the right setting.

-The World Health Organisation report that care co-ordination can improve patient and carer experience and outcomes, reduce hospital admissions and emergency department attendances and reduce lower medical costs.
+The World Health Organisation publication, continuity and coordination of care, reports that care co-ordination can improve patient and carer experience and outcomes, reduce hospital admissions and emergency department attendances and reduce lower medical costs.

 Our key work in this area is listed below.

 International Forum on Quality and Safety in Healthcare Europe

 We were delighted to share our e-poster, care co-ordination in the community for people living with dementia: an appreciative inquiry and data analysis to understand the critical success factors, at the virtual International Forum on Quality and Safety in Healthcare Europe, 9-11 June 2021.

 Care co-ordination for people with dementia in the community: The critical success factors

 We have identified 12 critical success factors for effective care co-ordination for people living with dementia and their carers.
 The animation below explains what they are and how you can use them in your own service or organisation.

 Learning and innovations in Inverclyde during the first wave of the COVID-19 pandemic

 Inverclyde is the Dementia Care Co-ordination Programme implementation site, aiming to improve care co-ordination for people with dementia and their carers.